orbitalquark/textadept/docs/manual.md

 Snippets are dynamic text templates that can be inserted into the buffer on demand.
-They are composed of any combination of plain text, placeholders for interactive input, mirrors and transforms for interactive input, and arbitrary Lua and Shell code.
+They are composed of any combination of plain text, placeholders for interactive input, mirrors and transforms for interactive input, and arbitrary Shell code.
 Snippets eliminate the need for typing repetitive code constructs like class definitions, getters and setters, control structures, API calls, and more.

 ![Snippet](images/snippet.png)
 &nbsp;&nbsp;&nbsp;&nbsp;